cockroachlabs/hello-world-ruby-pg/README.md

       cockroach demo --empty
       ~~~

-  2. Create a `bank` database and `maxroach` user as described in [Build a Ruby app with CockroachDB](https://www.cockroachlabs.com/docs/stable/build-a-ruby-app-with-cockroachdb-activerecord.html).
+  1. Create a `bank` database and `maxroach` user as described in [Build a Ruby app with CockroachDB](https://www.cockroachlabs.com/docs/stable/build-a-ruby-app-with-cockroachdb-activerecord.html).

-  3. From the [SQL client](https://www.cockroachlabs.com/docs/stable/cockroach-sql.html): `GRANT ALL ON DATABASE bank TO maxroach`
+  1. From the [SQL client](https://www.cockroachlabs.com/docs/stable/cockroach-sql.html): `GRANT ALL ON DATABASE bank TO maxroach`

+  1. Modify the connection parameters in `main.rb` to set the username, password, and port.

+      ```ruby
+      user: '{username}',
+      password: '{password}',
+      dbname: 'bank',
+      host: 'localhost',
+      port: {port},
+      sslmode: 'verify'
+      ```

-  4. In your terminal, run the code from the `hello-world-ruby-pg` directory:
+  1. In your terminal, run the code from the `hello-world-ruby-pg` directory:

       ```shell
       ruby main.rb